Dealing With The X-Ray Films

 But then look at the sleeves at upper left and lower right and see how they leave more space between the films.
 Those films are slightly misaligned with respect to each other.

-A number of data collection rules were discovered:
+I discovered a number of data collection rules:

 All 40x30 mm films must be left within their sleeves.
 The archival information (name, date) is written on the sleeves.
 Films spread out on a table are easily mixed and confused.
 There is nothing on a film itself to identify it, unless you find some features identical to those on another film still safely nestled in its labeled sleeve.